Adult nurse

 You'll need to have:

-- interpersonal and verbal communication skills in order to liaise with other medical and healthcare professionals
+- strong interpersonal and communication skills to work effectively with patients, their families and a multidisciplinary team of healthcare professionals

-- the ability to gain patients' trust and support them both emotionally and through advice and information
+- the ability to gain patients' trust and support them both emotionally and physically through person-centred care

 - written communication skills to keep patient records and write care plans